michaelkolesidis/michaelkolesidis.com/README.md

 ## Concept

 I went for a billboardesque aesthetic, with some elements of printing publication design (fashion magazine covers etc.), plus a hint of a 90's TV / 90's MTV aesthetic.
 I like to think of it as an interactive billboard broadcasted on an old CRT television set.
-It's still work in progress and new features will be added on a regular basis.

-Visitors can click anywhere for new colors.
+The colors (and the angles on some elements) are generated randomly when the website is visited, chosen from a predefined palette/range.

+The visitors can customize the colors of all colored elements: clicking on an elements generates a new color, from the same predefined palette/range.

+Most of the elements are part of microinteractions and hovering over them or interacting with them in other ways triggers some animation.
+Make sure to explore all of them :-)

 ## Screenshots